-- Cigna Open Access Plus High Deductible Health Plan (HDHP w/HSA) - Cigna Open Access Plus -In Network Only (OAPIN) - Cigna Open Access Plus (OAP)
+- Cigna Open Access Plus High Deductible Health Plan (HDHP w/HSA) - Cigna Open Access Plus In-Network Only (OAPIN) - Cigna Open Access Plus (OAP)

 If you choose, you can open a Health Savings Account (HSA) when enrolling in the HDHP plan.
-To learn more about HSAs, please see page 14.
+To learn more about HSAs, please see page 15.
 If you are enrolled in the OAP or OAPIN plan, you are eligible to enroll in the Flexible Spending Account plan (MERA).
-To learn more about FSA accounts, please see page 16.
+To learn more about FSA accounts, please see page 17.

-For more information on the medical plans offered by Wesleyan University, please visit www.wesleyan.edu/hr
+For more information on the medical plans offered by Wesleyan, please visit wesleyan.edu/hr/health-benefits/index.html

-Here are some terms you'll see in this guide:
+Here are some terms you will see in this guide: